GamePlayer-8/awesome-stars/README.md

 - [NixOS/nix](https://github.com/NixOS/nix) - Nix, the purely functional package manager
 - [isledecomp/isle](https://github.com/isledecomp/isle) - A decompilation of LEGO Island (1997)
 - [Diegiwg/PrismLauncher-Cracked](https://github.com/Diegiwg/PrismLauncher-Cracked) - This project is a Fork of Prism Launcher, which aims to 'unblock' the use of Offline Accounts, disabling the restriction of having a functional Online Account.
 No other modifications were applied to t
-- [UMSKT/UMSKT](https://github.com/UMSKT/UMSKT) - An open source toolkit designed to research Microsoft Pre-Vista license key mechanisms
+- [UMSKT/UMSKT](https://github.com/UMSKT/UMSKT) - An open source toolkit designed to research Microsoft Pre-Vista licensing mechanisms
 - [MultiMC/Launcher](https://github.com/MultiMC/Launcher) - A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once
 - [WayfireWM/wayfire](https://github.com/WayfireWM/wayfire) - A modular and extensible wayland compositor
 - [maxmati/a4tech-bloody-linux-driver](https://github.com/maxmati/a4tech-bloody-linux-driver) -